 - Apply computer science theory and software development fundamentals to produce computing-based solutions.

-Student Outcomes - Graduate: MSCS
+Student Learning Outcomes for MSCS

 - Students will have the ability to write and analyze sophisticated algorithms.